zerocore-ai/zerodb/zeroql/README.md

 ## Acknowledgments

-The query language is inspired by the [SurrealQL][surrealdb] language.
+The query language is inspired by the [SurrealQL][surrealql] language.

 ## License